dylanljones/model_dmft/README.md

 solve(params, n_procs=16)
 ```

-See the input file section for more information on the input parameters.
+See the input section for more information on the input parameters.

 For running a calculation via the command line interface, you need to create an input file `inp.toml`